terracom/liveall.eu_docs/docs/source/httpapi/xwwwformurlencoded/index.rst

 The ``Content-Type`` on the request headers is set to ``application/x-www-form-urlencoded``

 .. note::
-   If you like to send multiple SMS with one request you are advised to use the **application/json** API, which offers more flexibility.
+   If you like to send multiple SMS with one request you are advised to use the :doc:`../application-json/index`, which offers more flexibility.

 .. toctree::
-   :caption: Actions
+   :caption: Below are the available actions for this type of API
    :maxdepth: 1

    smssendout